owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

    None.

 * Database
-   MySQL, MariaDB or PostgreSQL.
-We currently recommend MySQL / MariaDB, as our customers have had good experiences when moving to a Galera cluster to scale the DB.
+   We currently recommend MySQL / MariaDB, as our customers have had good experiences with these when moving to a Galera cluster to scale the DB.
 (InnoDB storage engine, MyISAM is not supported, see: :ref:`db-storage-engine-label`)

-* Backup
-   Install owncloud, ownCloud data directory and database on Btrfs filesystem.
-   Make regular snapshots at desired intervals for zero downtime backups.
-   Mount DB partitions with the "nodatacow" option to prevent fragmentation.

-   Alternatively, make nightly backups with service interruption:

-   * Shut down Apache.
-   * Create database dump.
-   * Push data directory to backup.
-   * Push database dump to backup.
-   * Start Apache.

-   Then optionally rsync to a backup storage or tape backup.
-(See the `Maintenance`_ section of the Administration manual for tips on backups and restores.)

 * Authentication
    User authentication via one or several LDAP or Active Directory servers.
 (See